UPDATED: AUGUST 08, 2023 | 2 MIN READ

 Once you enroll, you can open a health savings account.
 Fund this account with a portion of or the maximum annual contribution allowed by the IRS, tax-free.
 Money in a health savings account is used to pay for services before the deductible is met.
 This includes paying for co-pays, medications, and even over-the-counter medical supplies.

-When considering your insurance options, reviewing the plan’s pros and cons is always best.
+Reviewing the plan’s pros and cons is always best when considering your insurance options.

 - Lower monthly premiums